onrylcn/staff-listing/README.md

-# Getting Started with Create React App
+# Staff List App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This staff list application was prepared by Onur Yalçın.

 ## Available Scripts